 As you can see, at Typeform, we have a vegan, a vegetarian and an omni menu every day.
 We also ask typeformers which office they’ll be having lunch at, and they can choose to skip lunch or only order salad on a given day.

-Add the Thank You Screen your responders will see after submitting their answers.
+5. Add the Ending your responders will see after submitting their answers.
 This is what ours looks like:

 To set up Hidden Fields and respondent notifications:

-Enable Hidden Fields in the form and add name, email and lastname.
+1. Enable Hidden Fields in the form and add name, email and last name.